fmoessbauer/drace/README.md

 ManagedResolver\msr.exe [-v for verbose]
 ```

-After it is started, Drace connects to MSR using shared memory.
+After it is started, DRace connects to MSR using shared memory.
 MSR then tries to locate the correct [DAC](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/dac-notes.md)
 dll to resolve managed program counters and symbols.